stefanbe43/Udemy_UnrealVR_1_Architecture_Explorer/README.md

 This is my copy of following along the [Unreal VR Dev](https://www.udemy.com/unrealvr/) course.
 The content is from Sam Pattuzzi and Ben Tristem and can be found here: https://github.com/UnrealVR/1_Architecture_Explorer.

+This repository is nearly identical to what Sam and Ben created.
+All credit for the material goes to them.

 Understand the causes of VR sickness.
 Implement teleportation, play-space movement and controller movement.
 Navigate an architectural scene.

 ### 0 Course Promo ###